graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 The persisted document handler does not provide caching by default.
 You may implement your own caching mechanism within the `GetQueryAsync` method to cache the query strings based on the document identifier.
-Alternatively, you may add the `.UseMemoryCache()` method to enable in-memory caching.
+Alternatively, you may add the `.UseMemoryCache()` method from the `GraphQL.MemoryCache` package to enable in-memory caching.
 Be sure to call `UseMemoryCache` before calling `UsePeristedDocuments` to ensure that the cache is used.

 ```csharp
 services.AddGraphQL(b => b